CogNeuroUR/frame-by-frame/README.md

 Script for renaming MIF, i.e. PNG, and MP4 datasets using the input GIF dataset.
 The script was run for renaming (1) the original MP4s (, (2) the extracted MIF PNGs (see also below.)) and (3) the extracted GIFs (see above)

-To have an overall consitent naming scheme, the videos were named as examplars form the category they were from.
+To have an overall consitent naming scheme, the videos were named as exemplars form the category they were from.
 E.g.: 'aiming_1.GIF', 'cutting_2.MP4' (or 'writing_3.PNG')

-The conversion from original raw file names to renamed file names follwoing the pattern described above is additionaly stored and archived in a lookup-table.
+The conversion from original raw file names to renamed file names following the pattern described above is additionally stored and archived in a lookup-table.

 ### 10. Convert GIF to MP4
 `08.convert_gif_to_mp4.py`